Quicksilver (Marvel Comics): Quicksilver: No Surrender - 2018

 According to Diamond Comic Distributors, Quicksilver: No Surrender #1 was the 119th best selling comic book in May 2018.

 Joe Grunenwald of ComicsBeat asserted, "Quicksilver: No Surrender #1 is an entertaining first issue about a complicated protagonist.
 This series spins out of the events of Avengers: No Surrender, but is still perfectly accessible for new readers (like me), and only briefly mentions previous events before getting into its own story.
-It’s a solid beginning for the series."
+It's a solid beginning for the series."
 Joshua Davison of Bleeding Cool called Quicksilver: No Surrender #1 a "brilliant character-focused comic," saying, "Quicksilver: No Surrender #1 starts off on the right foot with a ponderous and self-reflective issue for Pietro Maximoff.
 Ahmed, Nguyen, and Renzi provide a compelling conflict for our hero with brilliant artwork and stunning color.
 This one gets a strong recommendation.
 Give it a read."
 Aaron Berkowitz of ComicsVerse gave Quicksilver: No Surrender #1 a score of 90%, writing, "has amazing characterization.
 Ahmed writes Pietro near-flawlessly.
 The plot is also incredibly intriguing.
 I want to know how Pietro gets out of this mess.
-However, I wasn’t a big fan of the art.
+However, I wasn't a big fan of the art.
 Flip through the issue at your local comic shop and decide for yourself.
 For me, the writing was well worth the read, and may be well worth your $3.99."

 Other versions

 JLA/Avengers

-In the DC/Marvel crossover JLA/Avengers, Pietro first appears being brainwashed by Starro when the Avengers battle him.
-Thanks to a combination of Wanda's magic and Ms. Marvel's powers, they manage to get Starro's probe off of him.
-When he and the other Avengers go to the DC Universe, he becomes fascinated with the Speed Force, seeking to empower by it and defeating The Flash (Wally West), but he fails twice.
-During the final battle in the Savage Land, he finally defeats the Flash, but only does so because there is no Speed Force in the Marvel Universe.
-He makes an appearance in the final battle with Krona, but it is very brief.
-He also appears at the end as one of the heroes that started out the entire event.
+Quicksilver appears in JLA/Avengers.
+When he and the other Avengers go to the DC Universe, he becomes fascinated with the Speed Force and becomes a rival of the Flash, seeking to steal his powers.

 Marvel Zombies

-In the limited series Marvel Zombies, Earth-2149 is contaminated with a virus that turns victims into flesh-eating zombies, with Quicksilver infected when bitten by a "zombified" Mystique (who at the time was impersonating his sister Wanda).
-This results in the rapid spread of the zombie virus, as Quicksilver is able to infect hundreds around the world in a short amount of time.
-The character reappears in the limited series Marvel Zombies 3, revealed to be working for a "zombified" Wilson Fisk.
-Quicksilver is eventually lured into a trap by the Earth-616 Machine Man and subsequently destroyed.
-The zombie virus spreads to a different Quicksilver in 'Earth Z', who is featured in the limited series Marvel Zombies Return.
-Here, his body is capable of operating independently of the head.